Find out the difference between an Instant Pot and a pressure cooker, and which one will work best in your kitchen.

 Fissler 10.6 Qt Pressure Cooker (about $250)

 Ease of Use: Calphalon 6-Qt Stainless Steel Pressure Cooker.
 This gets high marks for ease of use and comes from a reputable manufacturer.
 However, it was hard to find detailed information about it (even in the user manual).
-About $120 (no extras included).

 Bargain Basement Model: Presto 6-Qt.
 Stainless Pressure Cooker.
 At around $40, this is the cheapest stainless pressure cooker on the market.
-And, Presto is the original name in pressure cookers, so the quality is decent.
+And, Presto is the original name in pressure cookers, so the quality is good.
 For an absolutely no-frills, no-extras-included model, this is a great option.